 - Making the world a better place for future generations

 The assessment tool being used in the research is based on the Organizational Excellence Framework.
-This publication was authored by Dawn Ringrose MBA, FCMC (2010) who has practiced in the field of organization excellence for 30 years and is currently the representative for Canada on the Organizational Excellence Technical Committee http://www.asq-qm.org/organizational-excellence and the Global Benchmarking Network http://www.globalbenchmarking.org/the-network/current-members/ .
+This publication was authored by Dawn Ringrose MBA, FCMC (2010) who has practiced in the field of organization excellence for 30 years and is currently the representative for Canada on the Organizational Excellence Technical Committee QMD ASQ and the Global Benchmarking Network https://www.globalbenchmarking.org/index.php/about-the-network/board-of-members/.
 The publication ‘integrates the leading global excellence models’ that define the principles and best management practices and is unique in that it ‘provides implementation guidelines’ that are used by management consulting professionals.
 The publication is available for download at no charge at https://organizationalexcellencespecialists.ca/ and a high level version of the assessment tool is found in Appendix 3 of the publication.

 The automated assessment tool is powered by www.QLBS.com and: shares principles and practices to rate using a five and four point scale respectively, allows the respondent to obtain more information by holding their cursor over the item in question, captures the self-assessment ratings and open ended comments, aggregates the data for further analysis and prepares real time dashboards.